equivalent/scrapbook2/archive/blogs/2016-12-12-put-vs-patch-vs-your-firewal.md

 In this Article I will cover more taboo topic aspect of PUT, PATCH and overall REST approach of web-frameworks.

+> If this article is too long for you and you don't want to read it all,
+> the main point I want to present is that
+> Ruby on Rails developers tend to think that HTTP method POST
+> represents Create and PUT means Update.
+Well, not really.
+The CRUD
+> mapping of modern web-frameworks just limits the scope  of these HTTP methods for
+> sake of simplicity in code design.

-In the previous article I wanted to strongly fight for my point while this article is more chilled version.
+Let me point out that in the previous article I strongly argue for my opinion, while this article is more chilled version.
 I just want to extend reader's point of view around REST.
 I don't want to change anything, I don't want to criticise anything, I just want to give web-developers something to think about over the weekend.